 This two-story house was the home of Original Dixieland Jazz Band cornetist Nick LaRocca (1889-1961).
 The design on the screen doors is the musical notation of the theme from “Tiger Rag,” a jazz standard that LaRocca was credited with writing.
 He was raised here in a strict Sicilian household that emphasized formal music education and looked down on ragtime and the informal music he loved as a youth.

 While LaRocca played a key role in spreading jazz around the world, his denial of the debt he owed to African American musicians has deeply complicated his legacy.
-While his style and repertoire owed much to black bands, LaRocca has said:
+Though his style and repertoire owed much to black bands, LaRocca has said: